fuddl/bare-minimum-quadratic-bezier/README.md

 ### opacity

 Opacity of both the pointer and the label.
-Will be set to `0` for the marker text if space is already occupited by another text.

 Default value: `1`